neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 `neu release`

 Prepares your application for a release.
 This command will create `dist` folder.
-Thus, all the required content of the application will be copied and zipped to one file.
+Thereafter, it will create the `res.neu` resource file from your application resources.
+Finally, this command will create a zip file of the application bundle.

 `neu update`